Watercolor Brushes Panel in Illustrator

 How to Create Watercolor Brushes in Illustrator?

 By default, Illustrator provides its own package of watercolor brushes, which can be used from within the Brushes panel.

-- Navigate to the Brushes panel under the window menu, and then click on the brush libraries menu present in the bottom-left corner, and then click on Artistic > Artistic_Watercolor.
+- Navigate to the Brushes panel under the window menu, click on the brush library menu in the bottom-left corner, and then click on Artistic > Artistic_Watercolor.

 Brush Panel and Brush Libraries Menu

 You can create, edit, and delete from the Brush Library.

 The below panel shows the different effects of artistic watercolor.

 The artistic watercolor panel provides you with the alternative of selecting from twelve distinct accessible brushes.

 - To utilize any of the watercolor brushes, just choose it and then click on the paintbrush tool and sketch as you would generally do.
 You can get the paintbrush tool from the tools panel.